 The Institute provides research and policy analysis to the Chesapeake Bay Watershed Task Force.

 Institute accomplishments include:

-Co-chairs and Members of the Chesapeake Bay Watershed Task Force are:
+Co-chairs and Members of the Chesapeake Bay Watershed Task Force (as of July 2014) are: